kaist-dmlab/revisit/README.md

 ## Reference

-If you find our model useful, please consider citing our work.
+If you find this page useful, please consider citing our work.

 ```
 @inproceedings{kim2018icdm,